 Practice makes perfect, and the more you hike leading up to your trip, the more you’ll understand the stress your joints & muscles will be put under, and how your body will react.
 It will also allow you to wear in your boots and gear, which can take time, but will ensure you’re as comfortable as possible on the trip.

 Psych yourself up

-After your months of training, take stock of your accomplishments and admire that body-ody-ody, henny!
+After months of training, take stock of your accomplishments and admire that body-ody-ody, henny!
 Read through the Tanzania: Kilimanjaro Gay Climb itinerary a few more times and make sure your biggest and sexiest organ (your brain) is prepared for this epic trek.
-Being prepared physically and mentally will mean much better odds of a successful summit.
+Being physically and mentally prepared will lead to much better odds of a successful summit.

 Based on the feedback of past gay Everest explorers, here are the top ten things they wish they had known before hitting the Himalayas.
 Read More